the practical kitchen

 An overhead shot of focaccia dough in a sheet pan.
 The dough has been loosely flattened and stretched.
 It doesn't quite reach the edges of the pan.

-When you come back at the end of the hour, the dough should be a little bit puffy and have filled out the pan a bit more.
+When you come back at the end rise time, the dough will be a little bit puffy and have filled out the pan a bit more.
+It may not reach all the way to the edges, that's fine.

 focaccia dough in a sheet pan covered in plastic wrap.

-Drizzle a little more olive oil over the top of the dough, coat your fingers in even more olive oil, and then pressthe pads of your fingers into the dough, spreading them out when they hit the pan.
+Drizzle a little more olive oil over the top of the dough, coat your fingers in even more olive oil, and then press the pads of your fingers into the dough, spreading them out when they hit the pan.

 If there are any thin spots in the dough or corners the dough hasn't reached yet, dimpling is the time to forcefully push the dough into those areas.